BorowiecM127/LeNetFashionMnistBinarized/README.md

 For detailed results, please check paper.

 ## Starting an application
-To run application, simply click on Jupyter notebook, then click "Open in Colab".
+To run application, simply click on Jupyter notebook, then click "Open in Colab" button.